syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 ## Custom sorting

-The SfDataGrid allows sorting columns based on custom logic, when the standard sorting techniques do not meet the requirements.
+The data grid sort columns based on custom logic, when the standard sorting techniques do not meet the requirements.
 For each column, you can apply different sorting criteria by adding `SortComparer` objects to [SfDataGrid.SortComparers](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SortComparers.html) collection.

 A `SortComparer` object has the following properties:

  * PropertyName: [MappingName()] of the column that applies custom sorting.
  * Comparer: Gets or sets the custom comparer that implements the `IComparer` and `ISortDirection` interfaces.

-To perform custom sorting for FirstName column based on the string length of the names, follow the code example:
+To perform custom sorting for the FirstName column based on the string length of the names, follow the code example:

 {% tabs %}
 {% highlight xaml %}